reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-There is no exact equivalent for `constructor` in function components.
-To declare state in a function component, call [`useState`.](/reference/react/useState) To avoid recalculating the initial state, [pass a function to `useState`.](/reference/react/useState#avoiding-recreating-the-initial-state)
+There is no exact equivalent for `constructor` in function Components.
+To declare state in a function Component, call [`useState`.](/reference/react/useState) To avoid recalculating the initial state, [pass a function to `useState`.](/reference/react/useState#avoiding-recreating-the-initial-state)

 </Note>